Dad: White House jumper has “mental health” issues

 WASHINGTON (AP) — The latest person to climb over the White House fence had the paranoid belief he was being watched by cameras and had previously been arrested at the executive mansion, his father said.

-Dominic Adesanya, 23, of Bel Air, Maryland, was ordered held without bond in an appearance Thursday before a federal magistrate judge.
+Dominic Adesanya was ordered held without bond in an appearance Thursday before a U.S. judge.
 Wearing blue prison garb, he resisted being taken away and started talking as two deputy marshals removed him from the courtroom.

 Adesanya had previously been arrested at the White House on July 27 and ordered to undergo mental health screening.
 His father, Victor Adesanya, said in a telephone interview Thursday that his son has been experiencing mental health problems for over a year, but he refused the help the family tried to get for him.

 Victor Adesanya said his son was diagnosed with paranoia and “complained about cameras everywhere.”
 He said at one point his son took down a mirror in the bathroom and cut into the wall, trying to find a camera.
 He also looked for them in the family’s attic.
 He said his son was not trying to hurt the president.

 “He’s not violent.
 He’s not a criminal.
 He’s not a murderer.
 He’s just someone that’s just mentally disturbed,” he said.

 Court records from Dominic Adesanya’s July arrest show he told an officer that he wanted cameras that had been placed in his home removed.
 The document also says he told an officer that the security barrier he jumped over “was easy and that the next fence to the south grounds of the White House would not be a problem as well.”